What is EMDR therapy?

-Unprocessed traumatic memories often come back in the form of nightmares, flashbacks, unexplained pain or repetitive behaviours, especially when there are reminders of the event.
-So in EMDR you work with the therapist to help these memories to be filed in the right parts of your brain so that they no longer feel so real or intense.
+Unprocessed traumatic memories often come back in the form of panic attacks, intrusive worry thoughts or flashbacks, unexplained pain or repetitive behaviours, especially when there are reminders of the event.
+So in EMDR you work with the therapist to help these memories to be filed in the right parts of your brain (and body) so that they no longer feel so real or intense.

 How does it work?